What is a responsive web design? And how does it affect Hong Kong businesses?

 Localiiz’ responsive web design adjusts the column layout once it hits a specific breakpoint.
 Article blocks are arranged in four columns for desktop, merging into two for tablet and shrinking into one when viewed on smartphones.

-You can read more about the Localiiz website here.
+You can read more about our case study for Localiiz website here.

 As an advocate of responsive web design, we here at Butter lead by example in the form of responsive menus.